marc7s/Geodle/README.md

 This is the most versitile game, you can use it to train flags, capitals, country names, countries and flags at the same time and so on.

+## Outliner

+A game where you have to guess the country based on its outline.
+Also inspired by [Worldle](https://worldle.teuteuf.fr/).

+## Puzzle

+A game where you have to guess all countries, where each correct guess adds it to the map.
+Like laying a puzzle where each country is a piece, revealing parts of borders to missing countries as you guess.
+Inspired by quizzes [like this one](https://www.sporcle.com/games/g/world).

 # Data

 ## Processing